A-Momin/bookstore/notes_ecommercev1.md

         - `migrate`: The migrate command takes all the migrations that haven’t been applied (Django tracks which ones are applied using a special table in your database called django_migrations) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.

-    - Observations on Database:
+    - Observations on Database
-        -
+        - Data is migrated into the database.
         -

 11. Create `Fixtures` and upload data into your app.